PieInTheSky-Inc/YaDc/bootstrap.md

 ### Packages

-On Debian install these packages if they are not yet installed:
+On Debian install these packages if they are not yet installed.
+On other systems you'll need similar packages.

 * `python3-pip`.
 This installs the Python package installer `pip`.
 This is required so that the project's Python dependencies can be installed.